AidenPNguyen/Australian-Car-Price-Analysis/README.md

 *What Really Matters in a Car's Price?*

-We ranked the most crucial factors, and the results were eye-opening:
+I ranked the most crucial factors, and the results were eye-opening:

  > Year, Kilometres, Engine Size, and Fuel Consumption take the top spots.